se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 ### Training and testing time

 The training time was very similar for the perceptron, the k-NN and the decision tree, ranging from about 0.002 seconds to about 0.003 seconds.
-With 0.006 seconds, the training time for the SVM took about two to three times as long as the algorithms mentioned above.
+With 0.006 seconds, the training time for the support vector machine (SVM) took about two to three times as long as the algorithms mentioned above.
 The training time for the random forests ranged from 0.015 seconds (with 10 trees) to 0.128 seconds (with 100 trees).
 It can be seen that the overall training took about 5.8 times as long when training 10 times more forests.

 The testing time for the percepton was the least with 0.001 seconds an the longest for the random forests with about 0.011 seconds.